 - Much of the ocean floor is home to more scavengers than prey.

-- Most cities have far more people (we're opportunistic omnivores, pack-hunting apex predators, and megafauna), housecats (obligate carnivores), and domestic dogs (pack-hunting carnivorous megafauna) than the local urban environment can support.
-The only way cities work is by importing food.
+- Most cities have far more people (we're opportunistic omnivores, pack-hunting apex predators, and megafauna), housecats (obligate carnivores), and domestic dogs (pack-hunting carnivorous megafauna) than the local environment can support.
+The only way large cities work is by importing food.

-- The difficulty in maintaining this trope is one of the arguments against the existence of the Loch Ness Monster.
+- The difficulty in maintaining this trope is one of the arguments used against the existence of the Loch Ness Monster.
 The waters of Loch Ness are extremely dark, which means there is not much plant life in the loch.
 The loch therefore cannot support a great number of fish that feed on those plants, and thus not many larger fish to feed on the plant-eaters.
-Whatever one believes Nessie to be, it's simply unlikely there is enough food to support it.
+Of course, this is assuming that the animal - if it exists - eats fish.